Director: Matt Ross

 It is through this context of tragedy that Ross chooses to explore Ben and the way he’s chosen to raise his children.
 What first feels preachy and pretentious soon offers added layers of complexity.
 The progressive stance Ben and his late wife have taken makes so much sense, and yet there is much to consider.
 Small conflicts begin to fracture the clan, including a swath of college acceptance letters for the eldest son Bodevan (George MacKay) and a potentially crucial conversation between mom and dad that younger son Rellian (Nicholas Hamilton) overheard before her death.
 Slowly does Ben begin to crack himself, doubting the values he’s clung to with such purpose.
 One of the film’s strongest through-lines is the struggle of idealism in a world where it is so easy to be willfully ignorant.

 Nowhere does this shine through more than when Ben and company visit their aunt (Kathryn Hahn) and uncle (Steve Zahn).
 Raising two, smart phone-obsessed sons, Ben dutifully embarrasses their intellect when his sister decides to criticizes his fathering instincts.
 Thankfully, Ross understands that neither Ben nor his sister are completely right in their criticisms of each other.

 And though the film struggles to wrap up the proceedings in an overlong final act, it thankfully stays true to its characters by not oversimplifying a complicated subject.

-Captain Fantastic premiered at the 2016 Sundance Film Festival and will be released later this year by Bleecker Street.
+Captain Fantastic premiered at the 2016 Sundance Film Festival and will be released on July 8.

 Since any New York City cinephile has a nearly suffocating wealth of theatrical options, we figured it’d be best to compile some of the more worthwhile repertory showings into one handy list.
 Displayed below are a few of the city’s most reliable theaters and links to screenings of their weekend offerings — films you’re not […]